potatoscript/AndroidMastery/README.md

 ## Spinner
 [Table of Contents](#table-of-contents)<br>
-Certainly!
-Let's break down the `fetchLocations()` method step by step:

 ### Purpose
 The `fetchLocations()` method is designed to retrieve a list of locations from a remote server using Retrofit, then update a `Spinner` in your Android app with the names of these locations.